kuribas/hmetafont/README.md

 technologies (Opentype).
 It's written as a library for haskell, with a syntax that closely resembles metafont.
 Some features are:

-   * generates standard compliant opentype fonts
+   * generates standard compliant unicode opentype fonts
    * simple and composite glyphs
    * specifying kerning pairs
    * specifying points in terms of parameters and equations